Cody Bellinger Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.5 K/9, which ranks 21st in the league.

-- The Marlins have a 4.58 team ERA that ranks 20th among all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.48).

-- Marlins pitchers combine to rank 21st in baseball in home runs given up (32 total, 1.2 per game).
+- Marlins pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- The Marlins are sending Luzardo (2-1) to make his sixth start of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts in 27 1/3 innings pitched.
+- Cabrera (1-2 with a 4.91 ERA and 24 strikeouts in 22 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.

-- The left-hander's most recent time out came on Sunday against the Cleveland Guardians, when he tossed 4 1/3 innings, surrendering four earned runs while giving up eight hits.
+- In his last outing on Monday against the Atlanta Braves, the righty tossed 4 1/3 innings, giving up four earned runs while surrendering four hits.

+- The 25-year-old has a 4.91 ERA and 9.8 strikeouts per nine innings across five games this season, while giving up a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.